Frext/Frext/README.md

 - 👋 Hi, I’m @Frext
 - 👀 I’m interested in developing mobile applications.
-- 🌱 I currently code in Python and Kotlin.
+- 🌱 I currently code in C# and Kotlin.
 - 💞️ I’m looking to collaborate on code revisions.

 Hello, my name is Furkan.
 I'm interested in computers since I was 8.
 I started coding with Scratch.
 I learned C when I was 13.
 Later, I learned C#.
 Currently, I'm coding in Python and Kotlin.
 I'm learning Kotlin to be an Android developer.
 And I want to learn Tkinter for Desktop GUI.